auperatech/VMSS2.0/tutorial/K260_Kria_SOM/README.md

 Now that your input and output are set up and you've confirmed that you can view an RTSP stream, you're all set to proceed with this example.
 Execute the following command to start:

 ```
-avaser -i input.pbtxt -o output.pbtxt -c rtsp_persondetect_rtsp.pbtxt
+avaser -c rtsp_persondetect_rtsp.pbtxt
 ```

 ***NOTE:*** To stop the pipeline, press `ctrl + c`

-Upon running, you can watch the output stream using VLC or an alternative by using the link you set in your `output.pbtxt` (i.e `rtsp://vmss.auperatechnologies.com:554/your-output-name`).
+Upon running, you can watch the output stream using VLC or an alternative by using the link you set in the `video_sink` node options (i.e `rtsp://vmss.auperatechnologies.com:554/your-output-name`).
 The output video should show a bounding box around each person.

 In essence, `avaser` is VMMS's command that runs a graph/pipeline. `avaser` requires specifying up to three pbtxt files during execution, with the configuration pbtxt being mandatory.
 Here're more details about them: